petecarapetyan/opsertocailus/README.md

 ## Naming Conventions
 - prefixes are key for Web Component naming conventions: i. e. page-some-thing to keep all pages in one group

+## Expanded src?
+Java works on a slightly different standard:

+- src/java/whatever
+- src/test/whatever

+If we did that, it might be OK but is slightly non-standard in the UI community?
+Would that be offputting?

+Also what about stories???
+- `/stories/`
+- `/src/...`

+or ?
+This might clean up the root but now we're really non-standard in the JS community?

+- `/src/stories/`
+- `/src/js/`
+- `/src/test/`